fbpx

 Learn and Share

-1. Educate yourself about the issues teens are facing today, especially issues that could contribute risky behavior.
+1. Educate yourself about the issues teens are facing today, especially issues that could contribute to risky behaviour.
 Examples of these could be the popularity of substances or activities after school.

 2. Educate your teen.
-Equip them with the information needed to make healthy choices or rebound from poor decisions and risky behaviors.
+Equip them with the information needed to make healthy choices or rebound from poor decisions and risky behaviours.

 3. Talk with your kids.
-Find out what they know, and what their friends are doing, and equip them with the information needed to make healthy choices or rebound from poor decisions and risky behavior,
+Find out what they know and what their friends are doing, and equip them with the information needed to make healthy choices or rebound from poor decisions and risky behaviour,

-4. Encourage healthy risk-taking – safe, socially acceptable, and constructive behavior.
+4. Encourage healthy risk-taking – safe, socially acceptable, and constructive behaviour.
 This helps teens become more independent and autonomous, expand their understanding of their values, morals, beliefs, and identity and practice independent decision-making and problem-solving skills.
-Examples: trying a new sport or food, apologizing for a mistake, reaching out for help, public speaking, asking someone out on a date, challenging coursework, etc. These are protective factors or buffers to potential risky behavior.
+Examples: trying a new sport or food, apologizing for a mistake, reaching out for help, public speaking, asking someone out on a date, challenging coursework, etc. These are protective factors or buffers to potentially risky behaviour.

 Build awareness.
 How has the client contributed to outcomes or risky behavior?
 Where have they succeeded, and where have they failed?